SnaiKun/SnnaiFileTransfer/README.md

 # SnnaiFileTransfer

 A personal project where this web app can send file via localhost.
+I did got a lots of helps from AI too.

 ## Update in the future?